Asian shares mostly rise as market players weigh mix of data

 U.S. stock indexes finished last week little changed after a day of mostly quiet trading capped the S&P 500's second straight weekly gain.

-Mixed economic data aside, investors have been encouraged this week by news that envoys from Washington and Beijing plan to begin another round of trade talks next month.
+Mixed economic data aside, investors have been encouraged by news that envoys from Washington and Beijing plan to begin another round of trade talks next month.

 The S&P 500 inched up 2.71 points, or 0.1%, to 2,978.71.
 The benchmark index gained 1.8% for the week.
 The Dow Jones Industrial Average rose 69.31 points, or 0.3%, to 26,797.46.
 The Nasdaq wobbled for much of the day, ending with a loss of 13.75 points, or 0.2%, to 8,103.07.
 The Russell 2000 index of smaller company stocks dropped 5.58 points, or 0.4%, to 1,505.17.